ilammy/rust-themis/README.md

 ## Building

-This is a binding so it requires a native Themis library.
+Rust-Themis is a binding so it requires a native Themis library.
 After that all the usual Cargo commands like `cargo test` should work out-of-the-box.

 ### Native Themis library

 The easiest way to make native Themis available is to install it into your system.
 Please refer to [the quickstart guide] for installation instructions for your platform.
-Once that's done the build should complete successfully.
+Once that’s done the build should complete successfully.

 If the compilation fails with a message like this: